EOSIO/spec-repo/eep-draft_tagged_data.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EEP.-->

+Contracts may tag serialized data with custom types to identify it and aid decoding.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

+Contracts may pack arbitrary data in the `bytes` type when communicating with each other and with the outside, but `bytes` doesn't indicate what the type of the encoded data is.
+This EEP proposes a new `eosio_tagged_data` struct which pairs the raw data with a type.
+This type references contract ABIs to enable customization.

 ## Motivation
 <!--The motivation is critical for EEPs that want to change the EOSIO protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the eep solves.
 EEP submissions without sufficient motivation may be rejected outright.-->